Unusual Web-Based Business Service with NO Start-up Cash Required

 “What can I do to make this work for you today?”

 You’ve probably heard this line a thousand times.
-But believe me….this question works wonders.
-By understanding what you can do to make a deal work for the other person, you’ll know HOW create a POWERFUL business development proposal.
+But believe me… this question works wonders.
+By understanding what you can do to make a deal work for the other person, you’ll know HOW to create a POWERFUL business development proposal.

 When you write a business development proposal just remember to include the exact words the other party used to describe what it would take to “make it work” for him or her.
 Listen…this isn’t a fancy sales trick to get somebody to do something they don’t want to do.